-- If the explanatory variables are all categorical, then this is clearly a table and needs to be evaluated as such; or, if there are insufficient degrees of freedom for this to be a valid statistical model, exact values can be determined. - If all the explanatory variables could be known to an intruder, then a value for an individual could be predicted; if the fit was particularly good, then potentially this could breach confidentiality restrictions by being close enough to a true value - If the data comes from repeated observations on single unit, this could be informative, particularly in comparison with another unit
+- If the explanatory variables are all categorical, then this is clearly a table and needs to be evaluated as such; or, if there are insufficient degrees of freedom for this to be a valid statistical model, exact values can be determined. - If all the explanatory variables could be known to an intruder, then a value for an individual could be predicted; if the fit was particularly good, then potentially this could breach confidentiality restrictions by being close enough to a true value

+• If the data comes from one unit (repeated observations on an individual) this could be informative about that unit, particularly in comparison with another unit

 The first is simply a misclassification of a table as an analytical output.
-The second provides a theoretical problem, but in practice it seems that the fit needs to be infeasibly good (work by Statistics New Zealand suggests R2 approaching 99%).
-Moreover, both a simple test for the accuracy of prediction and a counter-measure are easily available; see Ritchie (2006) for details.
+The second provides a theoretical problem, but in practice it seems that the fit needs to be infeasibly good (work by Statistics New Zealand [reference] suggests $R^2$ approaching 99%).
+Moreover, both a simple test for the accuracy of prediction and a countermeasure are easily available; see Ritchie (2006) for details.

 The third exception is more interesting.
-While it is not clear what useful information could be derived, on a precautionary basis the VML currently bans regressions based on a single unit.
+While it is not clear what useful information could be derived, on a precautionary basis ONS currently bans regressions based on a single unit.